VKCav/HelloWorld/README.md

 # HelloWorld
-Today I am learning how github works for a group assignment on my masters course.
+Can I remember how to do this on my own?
+I hope so!